 The Office of Career and Technical Education (CTE) manages all CTE programs in schools.
-New programming is planned based upon changing industry and business trends, requests from schools, and an assessment of areas that will enhance opportuntiities for students.
+New programming is planned based upon changing industry and business trends, requests from schools, and an assessment of areas that will enhnace opportuntiites for students.
 Schools may apply to the CTE office to be considered for placements of new programs.
 Opportuntities for requesting new programs are announced in the late fall each year with aplications due by the end of January.
 Principals may not discontinue CTE programs without approval by the CTE and Academic Offices.
 Principals who are considering this action must notify the CTE office so a review and evaluation of the requests can be initiatied.

-The CTE office allocates resources using a formula that multiplies the enrollment in CTE programs by the number of credits that students earn in the program.
+The CTE office allocates resources to PDE-approved CTE Programs using a formula that multiplies the enrollment in CTE programs by the per student allocation.
 The per student amount available to be allocated is determined annually by the amount of the Perkins grant award (a federal grant administered by the Pennsylvania Deptartment of Education) and CTE state subsidy that the District receives.
 These funds can be used for consumable supplies, textbooks, and other needs to support the delivery of CTE programs.
 See Appendix C for required, permissible, and ineligible uses of Perkins funds.
 Two examples are provided below.

-School CTE Enrollment by Grade Credits Earned Per Student Amount Allocations Total Allocation

-10 th - 125 2 \$3,187.50

-School A 11 th - 115 2 \$12.75 \$2,932.50 \$10,327.50

-12 th - 110 3 \$4,207.50
+School CTE Enrollment by Grade Per Student Allocation Allocations Total Allocation 10 th - 125 \$3,000.00 School A 11 th - 115 \$24.00 \$2,760.00 \$8,400.00 12 th - 110 \$2,640.00

-10 th - 53 1 \$675.75

-School B 11 th - 75 2 \$12.75 \$1,912.50 \$4,245.75

-12 th - 65 2 \$1,657.50